Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: First Order Quasi Linear PDE System

 \section{First Order Quasi Linear PDE System}

-We now formulate the above system as a first order quasi-linear hyperbolic equation.
+We now formulate the above system as a first-order quasi-linear hyperbolic equation.
 Recall that the class of nonlinear distributed parameter systems described by the first-order quasi-linear hyperbolic vector equation is described as